za419/Hero/.github/CONTRIBUTING.md

 This section details, in fairly general turns, my plans for expanding the project.

-At the time of writing, version 0.02 has been released.
+At the time of writing, version 0.03 has been released.
 This fits the following
 requirements:

- - [x] Can use `commit -a` to automatically add files that were in the last commit to the commit being made

- - [x] Can use `commit` with a list of files to automatically add these files and commit

- - [x] `log` will, starting at the HEAD, display all commits back to the initial commit

- - [x] `checkout` will, given a complete hash, or 'HEAD', overwrite the contents of applicable files with the versions in the given commit

-   - If this is given a commit besides the HEAD, the implementation should warn the user about making commits

-   - If this is given HEAD, it should remove that protection

-   - Checkout should confirm that what it checks out matches the committed SHA256, and issue a warning if there is a mismatch.
-This is not necessarily an error condition, but its worth warning about.

-Version 0.03 will include one major change:

- - [ ] File operations will support directories
+ - [x] File operations will support directories

-But may also include minor functionality upgrades to such components as argument parsing.
+Plus some performance performance improvements and a few bugfixes

 Version 0.04 will add support for: